 Exceptional Smiles for Special People

 Everyone deserves a beautiful smile!
 People with special needs are no exception.
 For many people with special needs, their smile is their most important means of communicating with the world around them.
-As parents and caregivers you know that maintaining that smile, however, can sometimes be challenging.
+As parents and caregivers of children or adults with Autism or Cerebral Palsy you know that maintaining that smile can sometimes be challenging.
 Often important oral care tasks, like brushing and dental visits, can be difficult and, therefore, postponed and, even worse, avoided.
 This website will assist you in caring for the oral health care needs of special needs people by providing information, tips and videos.
 We hope you will find that with a little knowledge and planning, a healthy smile is absolutely achievable.
 Let’s get started!

 It is not easy knowing what to do or how to find a special needs dentist who can help with your client’s specific needs.
 You might have a lot of questions.
 Maybe he or she has trouble staying still long enough for you to brush or maybe you are having trouble finding a way to position yourself to brush his or her teeth.
 What type of dentists can take care of his or her needs?
 What will the visit to the dentist be like?
 How can I prepare?
 What options do I have?
 This website will explain all of that information and answer all of your questions.
 With all of the other challenges you face while taking care of the needs of your child or client, we hope to eliminate brushing and a visit to the dentist as an obstacle to good oral health.

 The Importance of Oral Health